-First, wash your hands and remove old nail polish with an acetone-free polish remover.
-Only use an acetone remover for darker shades, as acetone damages the nails.
-Zoya's acetone-free nail polish remover is great.
+"A classic French mani should look clean so it’s not only about the white painted line but also a well-prepared nail," Bychkova says.
+Wash your hands and remove old nail polish with an acetone-free polish remover.
 If you need to, use an orangewood stick with the end covered in cotton and dipped in nail polish remover for the edges.

-Give your nails a "squoval" shape, as long, squared nails that look fake can be kinda tacky, and super square nails can look dated.
-To get the perfect squoval, clip your nails straight across, then grab a file and round the corners.
 Make sure to soak your cuticles in oil before pushing them back.
 After pushing them back, exfoliate your hands with a body scrub, and then apply hand cream.
-Soak a cotton ball with nail polish remover and swipe it across your nails in order to remove any hand cream from the nails.
+"Before getting ready for the base coat, dehydrate the nail plate with alcohol or nail polish remover in order to remove any hand cream from the nails," says Bychkova.

-Keep a few things in mind when painting nails: thin layers are best, and roll the bottle between your palms instead of shaking it, because it mixes the polish without causing air bubbles.
-You'll also have a steadier hand if you hold the brush between the thumb and middle finger, while resting your forefinger on the top of the cap.
+When free handing, it's best to keep the brush still and roll just your finger to get a nice even curved line.
+You'll also have a steadier hand if you hold the brush between the thumb and middle finger while resting your forefinger on the top of the cap.